microsoft/ComplianceCxE/docs/playbooks/fsicc.md

 <figure>
     <img src="../../playbooks/img/fsi/picture4.png" align="left"/>
-    <figcaption>Figure 4: Select Keyword Dictonary</figcaption>
+    <figcaption>Figure 4: Select Keyword Dictionary</figcaption>
 </figure>

-This will open a new window which we are required to upload our csv or txt file and name our dictonary.
+This will open a new window which we are required to upload our csv or txt file and name our dictionary.

 <figure>
     <img src="../../playbooks/img/fsi/picture5.png" align="left"/>
-    <figcaption>Figure 5: Upload Keyword Dictonary file</figcaption>
+    <figcaption>Figure 5: Upload Keyword Dictionary file</figcaption>
 </figure>

 <figure>